aspose-total/Aspose.Total-Products/total/en/net/conversion/mhtml-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to RTF via .NET" h2=".NET API to Export MHTML to RTF on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to add document manipulation and conversion features to their .NET applications.
+It includes powerful APIs such as Aspose.PDF for .NET and Aspose.Words for .NET, which can be used to convert MHTML files to DOC and render DOC to RTF respectively.

+Aspose.PDF for .NET is a powerful PDF Processing API that enables developers to create, read, edit, and convert PDF documents.
+It provides a wide range of features such as document manipulation, text extraction, image extraction, and more.
+With this API, developers can easily convert MHTML files to DOC format.

+Aspose.Words for .NET is a powerful Document Processing API that enables developers to create, read, edit, and convert Word documents.
+It provides a wide range of features such as document manipulation, text extraction, image extraction, and more.
+With this API, developers can easily render DOC to RTF format.

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert MHTML file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to RTF.
+Aspose.Total for .NET is a great choice for developers who need to add document manipulation and conversion features to their .NET applications.
+It provides powerful APIs such as Aspose.PDF for .NET and Aspose.Words for .NET, which can be used to convert MHTML files to DOC and render DOC to RTF respectively.
+With these APIs, developers can easily create, read, edit, and convert documents in various formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}